Welcome New Students!

 Commencement Information:

-Students who graduate in August, December, and May can participate in the University and Engineering Commencement Ceremonies held once each year in May.
-Penn Engineering’s Research and Academic Services Office contacts students regarding participating in commencement.
+Students who graduate in August, December and May can participate in the University and Engineering Commencement Ceremonies held once each year in May.
+Penn Engineering’s Office of Academic Services (OAS) contacts students regarding participating in commencement.

 Additional Links: